cmse822/project-1-team1/roofline/roofline_writeup.md

 | Stencil   | 0.50                            | Comp | 10.10    |  Comp | 10.10    |  Comp | 10.10    |
 | 3-D FF    | 1.64                            | Comp | 10.10    |  Comp | 10.10    |  Comp | 10.10    |

-For the `SpMV` kernel, performance is compute bound for the L1 cache, and memory bound for the L2 cache and DRAM.
+For the `SpMV` kernel, performance is compute bound for the L1 cache, and memory bound for the DRAM cache.
 Storage of the amtrix should be optimized so that all of the matrix elements that are needed for the next steps of the computation are stored in L1 cache.
-Storing elements in L2 cache is perferable to DRAM in this case.
+Additionally, SIMD instructions can be used to great advantage due to the structure of matrix-vector multiplication.
+For `LBMHD`, the paper remarks that the no-allocate store optimization yields maximal operations intensity.
+This is the same operational intensity as is need to reach the ridge point for both L1 cache and DRAM on the AMD 20.
+For the `Stencil` kernel, a large improvement might be made by using SIMD instructions (such as on a GPU) due to the regularity of stencils.
+This would negate the need to do an many iterations.
+The Fast Fourier transform is compute bound even for DRAM access, so optimization is not necessary.

 ### Q5